codingforpleasure/customized-workspace/Ubuntu/useful-resources/pytorch.md

 ## torch multinomial

-Ii will give you integers which are sampled according to the property distribution
+Give me probabilities and I will give you integers which are sampled according to the property distribution

 ```
 g = torch.Generator().manual_seed(123456)